agility/agilitycms-nextjs-starter/README.md

 This starter uses [Tailwind CSS](https://tailwindcss.com/), a simple and lightweight utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.

-It also comes equipped with [Autoprefixer](https://www.npmjs.com/package/autoprefixer), a plugin which use the data based on current browser popularity and property support to apply CSS prefixes for you.

 ### TypeScript

 This starter is written in TypeScript, with ESLint.